Full Blown Retirement Plan

 Inflation protection planning.
 Should we consider purchasing an annuity product with increasing distributions?
 SS benefits will provide some inflation protection but we may want more.

 I am not a fan of inflation protected annuities.
-The cost for an equal payment stream can be up to 30% increase over an annuity that offers level payments. t’s best to save the money up front and count on growth of that asset to offset necessary income increases.
+The cost for an equal payment stream can be up to a 30% increase over an annuity that offers level payments.
+It’s best to save the money upfront and count on the growth of that asset to offset necessary income increases.
 It’s a double win when you are able to have the additional money available for the other expenses you may need to cover in retirement.
 This is where flexibility with assets is incredibly important.
 I wrote about this specifically almost five years ago and the lesson holds true today.

 Annuities and Inflation